haheskja/evaluation-docs/README.md

 ## Section 1.
 Component owner

 ### 1.0 Setting up the component library
-1. Extract the contents from boilerplate.zip into an empty folder.
+1. Extract the contents from https://github.com/haheskja/scp-react-boilerplate into an empty folder.
 2. Change the name of the package in package.json to something else
 3. Follow the package verification guide from https://github.com/dhis2designlab/scp-cli to configure your package for the platform.
 This includes defining the keyword, git repository, and the dhis2ComponentSearch property in package.json.
    1. Remember to add the HTTPS link to your GitHub repository after it has been created.
 This needs to be the HTTPS url, and not the SSH url!
 It should look like it does in section [1.2 Repository](https://github.com/dhis2designlab/scp-cli/blob/master/README.md).
-   2. Look in the `src` folder for the components you will need to define.
+   2. Look in the `src` folder for the components you will need to define in the dhis2ComponentSearch property.
 3. Run `npm install` to install all dependencies.
 4. Run `npm run build` to build a production version of your libray.
 5. Run `npx -p "https://github.com/dhis2designlab/scp-cli#master" dhis2-scp-cli verify` to perform a local verification of your code.

 ### 1.1 Push your component library to GitHub
 1. For your component library to be verified later on, it needs to be hosted in a public github repository.
-So go ahead and create a new public repository and push your component library.
+So go ahead and create a new public repository and push your component library now, or use the one you potentially already created during the previous steps.
 Remember to add the HTTPS version of the url to the GitHub repository to your package.json file, and not the SSH version!
    1. You can either use your own GitHub account or "borrow" a test acccount for this.
    2. `git init`
    3. `git add .`